dioxine/rust-esetupdater/README.md

 Redirections at this point are not working!
 If your server is accessible only with https, you SHOULD set https-address in config.toml

 Functionality of non-standard ports, like https://example.com:12345 i have not tested, but should work.
-TELL ME!

-So, if you have got access to server - you are ready to go!

-PLEASE!!!
-Be carefull in config.toml i mean NO overslashes!
-No beforingslashes, just do like a wrote in examples, please

-Feel free to test it.
-Will be very glad for reviews!

-TODO: Sanitaze that slash shit, fixing it to URI scruct from the beneath
+TODO: Sanitaze paths.